mathjax/MathJax-demos-web/README.md

 # [MathJax-demos-web](https://github.com/mathjax/MathJax-demos-web)

-A repository with examples using [MathJax version 3](https://github.com/mathjax/mathjax-src).
+A repository with examples using [MathJax version 3](https://github.com/mathjax/mathjax-src) in web pages.

 See the [MathJax Node Demos](https://github.com/mathjax/MathJax-demos-node) for examples of how to use MathJax in node applications.
 See the [MathJax documentation](https://docs.mathjax.org/) for complete details of how to use MathJax in web browsers and node.